I24-MOTION/I24-3D-dataset/README.md

 This work is to appear at BMVC 2023.
 The preprint is available here: https://arxiv.org/pdf/2308.14833.pdf

+[IMAGE HERE]

+If you use this code or data, please cite this work and/or give the repo a star!
+Untold hours were put into this project and, while far from perfect, I am fairly happy with the pytorch-backended homography class (in `homography.py`) for managing many objects across many camera fields of view, and the openCV-backend video annotation framework (in `scene.py`), which is quite nicely extensible to various annotation regime after years of iteration on my part.

+    @article{gloudemans2023i24dataset,
+      title={The Interstate-24 3D Dataset: a new benchmark for 3D multi-camera vehicle tracking},
+      author={Gloudemans, Derek and Wang, Yanbing and Gumm, Gracie and Barbour, William and Work, Daniel B}, journal={arXiv preprint arXiv:2308.14833},
+      year={2023}
+    }

 ## Requirements
 To use the dataset itself, there are no specific requirements (data is stored in .csv, .json, and .mp4 formats).
 To use the basic python scripts provided in this repository, you'll need a few python libraries:
 - `pytorch`